maheshshinde/PaymentGateway/readme.md

 *	Open the solution file in Visual Studio.
 *	Press F5 or click the "Start" button to build and run the Web API application locally.
 *	Visual Studio will launch a local development server and open a web browser, allowing to test the API endpoints.

+### Command Line:
+*	Open a command prompt or terminal window.
+*	Navigate to the root directory "Paymentgateway.API" of the Web API project
+*	Use the .NET CLI to build and run the application:

+** dotnet watch or dotnet build
+** dotnet run

-The Web API will be hosted locally and accessible at a URL https://localhost:7099/swagger/index.html.
+The Web API will be hosted locally and accessible at a URL's http://localhost:5057/swagger/index.html && https://localhost:7099/swagger/index.html.

 ### Docker:
 *	Make sure you have Docker Desktop installed on your machine.